-Category: iLEAD, Media Studies, Filmmaking, Uncategorized, General,
+Category: Uncategorized, General, iLEAD, Media Studies, Filmmaking,

 The below shots are the most common ones found in prominent scripts.
 The cinematographer plays the primary role in bringing them to life.